onap/integration/docs/docs_vFW_CNF_CDS.rst

       release: {{ .Release.Name }}
       chart: {{ .Chart.Name }}

+.. warning:: The port value is of Integer type and CDS resolves it as an integer.
+If the resolved values are returned to SO during the resource resolution phase they are being passed to k8splugin back only as a strings.
+In consequence, Integer values are passed to the Instantiation API as a strings and then they have go be converted in the helm template to the integer.
+In order to avoid such conversion it is better to customize override values with Integers in the profile and to skip return of this parameters in the resource resolution phase (they should not be included in the .vtl files).

 The mechanism of profile generation and upload requires specific node teamplate in the CBA definition.
-In our case it comes with the declaration of two profiles: one static *vfw-cnf-cds-base-profile* in a form of an archive and the second complex *vfw-cnf-cds-vpkg-profile* in a form of a folder for processing and profile generation.
+In our case, it comes with the declaration of two profiles: one static *vfw-cnf-cds-base-profile* in a form of an archive and the second complex *vfw-cnf-cds-vpkg-profile* in a form of a folder for processing and profile generation.
+Below is the example of the definition of node type for execution of the profile upload operation.

 ::